'Kateriana Fenech.....is a complete and utter Stage Animal' - Adele Leigh

 In addition to standard Chanson, Lied and English song, Kateriana enjoys including work from contemporary musical theatre and the beloved Great American Songbook repertoire in Recitals, Galas and Private events.

-Kateriana was born in Berkshire, surrounded by a family of opera lovers in the UK and Malta.
+Kateriana was born in Berkshire, growing up surrounded by a family of opera lovers in the UK and Malta.
 She graduated from the Royal Northern College of Music, (BMus Hons), where she studied with Ava June & Sandra Dugdale.
 She was invited to stay on at the RNCM, graduating with a Professional Performance Diploma (PPRNCM) from the school of Opera Studies as a Sir Peter Moores Scholarship recipient.

 Upcoming engagement: Divine Mercy Sanctuary Naxxar Christmas Concert, VENITE ADOREMUS Friday 15th December 2023, 7pm.